 Building Brand - Since it’s an online-only venture with limited customer interaction, cloud kitchens might find it difficult to build their brand at first.
 With no physical location, cloud kitchens are competing exclusively in a crowded online marketplace.
 Customers are less likely to become regular and won’t be able to connect with a particular restaurant brand because they are ordering from a third-party app with various restaurants listed.

-Dependence On Food Aggregators - Unless a restaurant has its own delivery app, the access to the customers is through third party food aggregators like Zomato and Swiggy.
+Dependence On Food Aggregators - Unless a restaurant has its own delivery app, the access to the customers is through third-party food aggregators like Zomato and Swiggy.
 These aggregators charge between 15% and 35% to restaurants as commission.
 Ideally, the restaurant doesn’t mind the commission due to the order volumes generated by these services.
 But is worried about the impact high commissions can have on their business in the long term.

-Masked Customer Data - Dealing with third party food aggregators would leave the restaurant with no customer data of their own.
+Masked Customer Data - Dealing with third-party food aggregators would leave the restaurant with no customer data of their own.
 The restaurant would be provided masked customer data, which means they would not know who their customers are.
 This impacts sales in the longer run, as there would be minimal customer retention.

 Business Growth Of A Cloud Kitchen

 With increased internet penetration and the age of millennials with disposable income demanding digital, mobile-friendly solutions, the trend of virtual restaurants (delivery-only brands) has lately garnered attention.
 Cloud Kitchens have evolved the traditional restaurant industry, just like meatless burgers have.
-And, this is more likely to grow with the next generation, who has grown-up with the internet and smartphones, entering the marketplace, advances in kitchen automation, drone delivery.
+And, this is more likely to grow with the next generation, who has grown up with the internet and smartphones, entering the marketplace, advances in kitchen automation, drone delivery.
 So, many restaurants are now moving towards cloud kitchen operations.
-Tech platforms like Uengage is helping these restaurants, making it much easier for their customers to order, pay online and get the food delivered to their homes at the click of a few buttons.
+Tech platforms like Uengage are helping these restaurants, making it much easier for their customers to order, pay online and get the food delivered to their homes at the click of a few buttons.

 Since the cloud kitchen business still has a huge untapped potential, this might be the best time for you to invest in a cloud kitchen business model.
 With minimum risks involved, it is one of the safest bids, if you are planning to invest in the food industry.
 And, even if you a running a profitable restaurant, investing in a cloud kitchen would require less investment compared to the classic dine-in restaurant and would add more profits at a lower cost.